reneintveld/gettingandcleaningdata/README.md

 In this project, our goal will be to prepare tidy data that can be used for later analysis.
 We will create:
-*  a tidy data set (Tidy dataset.csv) with some results from the data analysis,
+*  a tidy data set (Wearable data file.txt) with some results from the data analysis,
 *  a code book (CodeBook.md) that describes the variables, the data, and any transformations or work that we performed to clean up the data.
 *  a script in R called run_analysis.R

-The script should load the data, preprocess the data, and construct the tidy dataset in a comma separated format.
+The script should load the data, preprocess the data, and construct the tidy dataset in a txt format.
 The description of the input and output data can be found in the CodeBook Markdown document.